ktprime/emhash/README.md

-# emhash feature
+# emhash key feature
-A very fast and efficient open address c++ flat hash map, you can bench it and compare the result with third party hash map
+A very fast and efficient open address based c++ flat hash map, you can bench it and compare the result with third party hash map

-1. the default load factor is 0.8, also be set to **1.0** by open compile marco set(average 5% performance loss)
+1. the default load factor is 0.8, also be set to **1.0** by set compile marco (average 5% performance loss)

-2. **head only** with c++11/14/17 without any depency, interface is highly compatible with std::unordered_map, some new function is added for performance issiue if needed. for example _erase, shrink_to_fit, insert_unqiue
+2. **head only** support by c++0x/11/14/17 without any depency, interface is highly compatible with std::unordered_map, some new function is added for performance issiue if needed. for example _erase, shrink_to_fit, insert_unqiue, try_find

-3. it's the **fastest** hash map for find performance(100% hit), and good inserting performacne if no rehash(call reserve before insert)
+3. At present from my 6 different benchmark(4 of them in bench dir), it's the **fastest** hash map for find performance(100% hit), and fast inserting performacne if no rehash(call reserve before inserting) and effficient erase.

-4. more **memory efficient** if the key.vlaue size is not aligned (size(key) % 8 != size(value) % 8) than other's implemention
+4. more **memory efficient** if the key.value size is not aligned than other's implemention *(size(key) % 8 != size(value) % 8)*
-for exmaple hash_map<long, int> can save 1/3 memoery the hash_map<long, long>
+for example hash_map<uint64_t, uint32_t> can save 1/3 memoery the hash_map<uint64_t, uint64_t>

-5. it's only one array allocted, a simple and **smart collision algorithm** with collision bucket linked by array index
+5. only one array allocted, a simple and **smart collision algorithm** with the collision element linked by array index like stl::unordered_map

-6. it's can use a **second/backup hash** if the input hash is bad with high collision
+6. it can use a **second/backup hash** if the input hash is very bad with high collision by compile marco set

-7. **lru** is also used in main bucket if compile marco set for some special case
+7. **lru** is also used if compile marco set for some special user case. for exmaple some key is "frequceny accessed", if the key is not in **main bucket** position, it'll be moved to main bucket from the tail to head and only  will be find only once during next time.

 8. can dump hash **collision statics**, and set different hash algorithm by set compile marco